I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 Groups of Four People

-Let's suppose we have 4 people in a room, whom we shall call A, B, C and D. We can split this into separate steps to make counting easier.
+Suppose we have four people in a room, whom we shall call A, B, C and D. We can split this into separate steps to make counting easier.

 - Person A shakes hands with each of the other people in turn—3 handshakes.

-- Person B has now shaken hands with A, still needs to shake hands with C and D—2 more handshakes.
+- Person B has now shaken hands with A but still needs to shake hands with C and D—2 more handshakes.

 - Person D has now shaken hands with everybody.